-How we handle the utility companies for your rental investment in Fairfax County
+How we manage the utility companies for your rental in Fairfax County

 Please plan on paying your utilities through to the second day of the renter taking possession of the property.
-We advise tenants to put utilities in their name 1 day before occupancy.
-We encourage this overlap between renter and property owner to ensure that the utilities do not go off during the transition.
+We advise tenants to put utilities in their name 1 day prior to occupancy.
+We encourage this overlap between renter and rental investor to ensure that the utilities are not turned off during the transition.

 Landlord Reference